• Menu

 8. Cool Roofs

-Builders have designed every aspect of their homes to make life comfortable and easy for homeowners, including roofs.
+Builders have designed every aspect of their homes to make life comfortable and easy for homeowners, including the type of roof that is used.
 Changes in building materials have resulted in roofs that reflect heat and light away from the home, increasing the overall efficiency of the home’s heating and cooling system.

 9. Building Small